mrncstt/blog/content/about.md

 --------
  I have done graduation in B.E.
 Production Engineering from the Federal University of Rio Grande do Norte (Brazil), I'm currently working as a Data Analyst.
-I'm enthusiastic about data culture and problem-solving and my favorite card is "conquering 24 territories of his choice" in War.
+I'm enthusiastic about data culture and problem-solving and my favorite card is "conquering 24 territories of my choice" in War.

 Projects I participate in: